mazwat/mazwat.github.io/arduino-lm.md

 ### The Board

-The Arduino is essentially a microcontroller with a range of peripherals attached that allow for differnet externals to be ported to the microcontroller these include things like: power, usb serial interface with a computer, a clock and most importantly it uses **pin** inputs so sensors and actuators can communicate with the controller.
+The Arduino is essentially a microcontroller with a range of peripherals attached to a **PCB** (printed circuit board) that allow for differnet externals to interface with the microcontroller these include things like: power, usb serial port for uploia with a computer, a clock and most importantly it uses **pin** inputs so sensors and actuators can communicate with the controller.

 ![Arduino Layout](images/arduino-layout.png)